The benefits of studying theater are many, but Connie Canaday Howard hopes her students come away with with one key skill.

 "The most important is the ability to see a situation or an issue from a different point of view than is your first instinct," she explained.
 "This is not to say that one's first instinct is not important - it is.
 But there are MANY times when taking time to 'walk in another's shoes' can help you see things you never imagined before.
 I believe that's not only healthy, but really incumbent upon us in today's global world."

 Her students must feel the same way, because Canaday Howard's theater program continues to thrive at College of DuPage.
-She is a past recipient of the Overall Outstanding Faculty Member at COD, and she also serves as artistic director of the Buffalo Theatre Ensemble, a professional in-residence troupe at COD.
+She is a past recipient of the College-Wide Outstanding Full-Time Faculty Member at COD, and she also serves as artistic director of the Buffalo Theatre Ensemble, a professional in-residence troupe at COD.

 Not bad for someone who initially began working in the theater because injuries kept her from touring as a dancer -- primarily in ballet.